 Fresno Degree Features

-Students in the Fresno PsyD degree program benefit from several unique campus-specific features.
-In addition to their basic education in clinical psychology, students at the Fresno campus have the opportunity to focus their study and clinical expertise by specializing their degree with an experience or emphasis area as mentioned above.
+Students in the Fresno PsyD degree program benefit from several unique, campus-specific features.
+In addition to their basic education in clinical psychology, they have the opportunity to focus their study and clinical expertise by specializing their degree with an experience or emphasis area.

 The Fresno doctor of psychology program also offers students the opportunity to gain practical skills providing mental health services through campus-based practica.